Pillory Beach

 From most locations on Grand Turk, it will be necessary to either take a taxi or drive to this beach.
 Taxi rates from the Grand Turk Cruise Center should be $8 per person each way.

 It’s easy to visit Pillory Beach if you have a rental vehicle.
 There’s ample (and free) parking.
 Simply follow Front Street in Cockburn Town to its conclusion to the north.
-You’ll find a small unpaved parking area hear at the Cockburn Town Access, which is the popular place to stop.
-See our Grand Turk maps for details.
+You’ll find a small unpaved parking area here at the Cockburn Town Access, which is the popular place to stop.
+See the Grand Turk maps for details.